 Before she was twenty years old, she married artist Robert Broner.
 The couple had four children, two of whom were twins.
 Before any of the children turned five years old, Esther Broner had written autobiographically about the passions of everyday life and about her Jewish heritage.

-Beginning with her 1968 experimental novel Journal/Nocturnal, Broner articulates forceful and original views of women’s experience.
+Beginning with her 1968 experimental novel Journal/Nocturnal, Broner articulated forceful and original views about the experiences of women.
 With the publication of Her Mothers in 1975, Broner emerged as a leading feminist writer whose characters were bitter, fearless, and uproariously funny.
 “It’s a gentle book and yet a savage one,” one reviewer wrote, about the birth, nurturance, and rebirth of all women.
 Her novel A Weave of Women (1978) combined Jewish and feminist themes to achieve a mystical, surreal, and hilarious vision of women who invent a new society.
 This pair established Broner as a writer of enduring masterpieces that expressed but were not contained by the feminist movement.